costoffreedom/costoffreedom-book/book/opening:freedom/costs-of-openness.md

----
-title: Costs of Openness
+# Costs of Openness
-author: Tim Boykett
-section: 'OPENING: FREEDOM'
-layout: book
-previous: <a href="the-open-world">The Open World</a>
-up: '<a href="./">OPENING: FREEDOM</a>'
-next: <a href="my-brain-on-freedom">My Brain on Freedom</a>
----

-This is a collection of notes about some thoughts on openness as a way of working, living and acting.
+<p>This is a collection of notes about some thoughts on openness as a way of
+working, living and acting.
 The summary might be that openness is about conversations, about being able to discuss things, about not sticking to your guns about taste, correctness, relevance and all that, but about building communities of sharing, caring and being able to correct one another's mistakes.
-Maybe openness is a state, not a statement; a process, not a proclamation.
+Maybe openness is a state, not a statement; a process, not a proclamation.</p>

-We do not do copyright every well at Time's Up: "Copyright is problematic.
+<p>We do not do copyright every well at Time's Up: "Copyright is problematic.
 Contact for clarification" or something similar is at the bottom of many of our web pages.
 We do not think we can make a single licence statement that will work.
 We would like to talk to people and organisations about what they would